Leading Metal Etching Manufacturers

 4. Excess photoresist is washed away, leaving only the areas to be etched exposed.

-5. An etchant is applied to dissolve the exposed metal.
+5. An etchant is applied to dissolve the exposed metal, creating the final part geometry.

-6. After etching, the metal is neutralized and cleaned.
+6. After etching, the metal is neutralized and cleaned for downstream processing or assembly.

 Laser Etching

-Laser etching, or laser engraving, utilizes a laser beam to remove material from metal surfaces.
+Laser etching, or laser engraving, utilizes a high-powered laser beam to remove material from metal surfaces.
 This method is favored for its ability to create precise, clean lines with minimal need for additional finishing.
-It is particularly popular in the jewelry industry.
+It is particularly popular in the jewelry industry for personalization, as well as in automotive and aerospace manufacturing for durable part marking, barcodes, and serial numbers.

 Wet Etching